 Check other wards.
 (Do not move suspected or confirmed Norovirus or C.diff to another ward especially if distant ward).

-In outbreak or epidemic scenarios e.g. Norovirus or influenza, cohorting may be required, this must be discussed with the IPT or suspected and there are no single rooms can be made available on the ward, nurse in the bay and close the bay to new admissions.
+If viral gastroenteritis is suspected and there are no single rooms can be made available on the ward, nurse in the bay and close the bay to new admissions.
+Sometimes other factors will need to be taken into account, for example